iSPIRT/depa-training/README.md

 ./install-prerequisites.sh
 ```

+Note: You may need to restart your machine to ensure that the changes take effect.

 ## Build CCR containers

 To build your own CCR container images, use the following command from the root of the repository.